-These sites provide guidance on citing business sources not usually covered in general style manuals, e.g., statistics from sources such as our Passport GMID database.
+These sites provide guidance on citing business sources not usually covered in general style manuals, e.g., statistics from sources such as our Passport and Bloomberg databases.

 - SFU Library's Citation Guide for Business Sources (APA 6th ed.)